 Geelong’s past and future have come together with the unearthing of an elephant bone among hundreds of buried historical objects during Geelong Arts Centre’s landmark redevelopment project.

-Minister for Creative Industries Martin Foley visited the Heritage Victoria Artefact Centre to view the curious collection of items, which date from the mid-19th to mid-20th centuries, tracing the history of the site as the home of a church, a temperance hall and Mechanics’ Institute.
+The curious collection of items, which date from the mid-19th to mid-20th centuries, trace the history of the site as the home of a church, a temperance hall and Mechanics’ Institute.

 It was no ordinary day on site in May last year when construction crews made way for archaeologists after discovering the radius bone of a baby elephant amid yellowing newspapers, theatre tickets from the 1800s and a maths test.